ADHD in Washington State

 - Forgetfulness and trouble remembering where they’ve placed items

 Some common signs of hyperactivity and impulsivity include:

 - A constant feeling of restlessness

 - Excessive talking

 - Trouble waiting their turn

-No one truly knows for sure what causes ADHD to develop in people, but several factors have been shown that could significantly influence the condition’s development.
-Some of these factors include the following:
+No one knows for sure what causes ADHD to develop in people, but several factors have been proven to significantly influence the condition’s development.
+Some of these factors include: